Chasmataspidida: Appendages

 Since the appendages of chasmataspidid are rarely preserved in the fossil, most species have only fragile or even no appendicular structures had been described.
 Based on available materials, the prosoma compose of 6 appendage pairs (appendage I - VI) just like most euchelicerates, which were 1 pair of small chelicerae and 5 pairs of limb-like appendages, although the detail morphology of the former is still unclear.
 The coxae (basalmost limb segments) of appendage II-VI bore gnathobases.
 At least the posteriormost appendage pair (appendage VI) of prosoma seems to be differ between families.
 Appendage of Chasmataspididae known only from 2 disarticulated specimens of appendages which interpreted as appendage VI of Chasmataspis. the appendage bore exopod-like structure on the base and terminated with a chelate (pincer), similar to those of a xiphosuran.
-On the other hand, Appendage VI modified into a paddle that strikingly resemble to those of an eurypterine (swimming eurypterid) was discovered in some species of Diploaspididae, but the basal diploaspidid Loganamaraspis possibly did not possess this character on Appendage VI. the limb-like appendage II-V of diploaspidids are either featureless or bore rows of spines.
+On the other hand, Appendage VI modified into a paddle that strikingly resemble to those of a eurypterine (swimming eurypterid) was discovered in some species of Diploaspididae, but the basal diploaspidid Loganamaraspis possibly did not possess this character on Appendage VI. the limb-like appendage II-V of diploaspidids are either featureless or bore rows of spines.

 Opisthosomal appendages are even rarely being observed and only known from a few diploaspidid materials. they are at least present on the ventral side of preabdomen, each pair originated from one preabdominal segment. the anteriormost appendicular structure of opisthosoma was metastoma, a plate-like structure interpreted as a fused appendage pair of first opisthosomal segment, situated between the gnathobase of prosomal appendage VI.
 Beyond the metastoma were 3 pairs of plate-like opercula originated from the 3 buckler segments, with the first operculum pair (genital operculum) bore a medially positioned genital appendage that extend until the posterior region of second operculum pair.
 Some of the opercula may have book gills just like those of xiphosurans and eurypterids, but the evidence are equivocal.
-Previous reports of a large operculum cover the whole ventral surface of buckler are most likely an misinterpretation of the ventral buckler wall (sternites or dorsal surface of gill chamber), which were originally enclosed by the opercula in life.
+Previous reports of a large operculum cover the whole ventral surface of buckler are most likely a misinterpretation of the ventral buckler wall (sternites or dorsal surface of gill chamber), which were originally enclosed by the opercula in life.
 The metastoma, opercula and genital appendage are shared characters between chasmataspidid and eurypterid, but unlike the fused first and second operculum pair of eurypterid, the two operculum pairs seems to be unfused in chasmataspidid.
 Possible chasmataspidid trace fossil from cambrian have imprints resembling 6 pairs of opercula.
 If the interpretation is true, chasmataspidid may had extra 3 pairs of opercula on the first 3 postabdominal segment as well.